 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 Please see my full disclosure policy for details.

-One of the most famous attempted German Resistance attempts on the life of Adolf Hitler (20 July 1944) has been memorialised at the Gedenkstätte Deutscher Widerstand (German Resistance Memorial Centre).
-The centre is located in the historic section of the former headquarters of Colonel Claus Schenk Graf von Stauffenberg and his co-conspirators (Army High Command).
-In fact in 1955, the street was changed to Stauffenbergstrafze in honour of the man.
+The center is located in the historic section of the former headquarters of Colonel Claus Schenk Graf von Stauffenberg and his co-conspirators (Army High Command).
+In fact in 1955, the street was changed to Stauffenbergstrafze in honor of the man.

-The centre’s primary focus is on the 20 July 1944 assassination attempt but additional panels and exhibits include: Sophie Scholl (The White Rose Movement) and Dietrich Bonhoeffer.
+The center’s primary focus is on the 20 July 1944 assassination attempt but additional panels and exhibits include: Sophie Scholl (The White Rose Movement) and Dietrich Bonhoeffer.

 The courtyard of the former Bendler Block was dedicated to the memory of the officers executed on 20 July 1944.
 Mayor Ernst Reuter unveiled the courtyard and Professor Redslob’s statue on 20 July 1953.

 Designed by Professor Redslob, at the centre of the courtyard is a statue of a bound man in bronze.
 Some believe that the statue represents Colonel Stauffenberg while others that he is a generic political prisoner.
 No matter the interpretation you subscribe to, the memorial is quite stirring.